kkblackmun/ML.Project.ecs171/README.md

 #### Model 3

 With newfound information we were determined to create an accurate model for our entire data set.
 To do this we researched a method called data augmentation.
 Data Augmentation is when you transform the image to look at the same data in a different way.
-This was accomplished by adding three augmentation layers to increase the number of images the NN had to train on.
+This was accomplished by adding three augmentation layers to increase the number of images the CNN had to train on.
 This worked to our benefit, compared to Model 1 it performs 10% better increasing our accuracy to just below 50% with all 70 breeds.

 Augmentation was a quick crutch to our lack of training data.
 However, it does not make up for the shier lack of images we started with.
 A better model would have more real images of dogs and would not have to so heavily rely on data augmentation as heavily.

 ## Conclusion

-Overall we believe that with the data set we selected we were able to make a model that gave a respectable result.
-As a group we were able to adjust to the challenges that our data set provided.
-Given more time we could have utilized web scraping to increase the size of our training data.
-Even with this we would still want to use our augmentation because this would still allow our NN to identify dogs that may be photographed in less then conventional angles.
-We also could have explored the convolutional NN layers API more extensively.
-We have only scraped the surface of the tools that were available to us.
-This project was exciting as it mimicked real world application of NN and image recognition.
-Many of us did not realize how complex image classification is and leave the project with a more nuanced understanding of Image classification using NN works.
+Our group generated a sufficient CNN to classify a wide range of dog breed classes.
+Given that it was the first time many of us worked with colored images, neural nets, and data analytics, we were excited to produce a model that worked to achieve a practical solution.
+Additionally, we learned several practical means of utilizing neural nets and were able to adjust to obstacles as a group.
+Given more time, we would have utilized web scraping to increase the size of our training data with the implemented data augmentation.
+The inclusion of both would allow for a significant increase in data and several unconventional angles of dogs that may help the CNN identify features it otherwise would not have.
+We also believe we could have explored the CNN API more extensively in order to identify more innovative tool sets for classification, data augmentation, and processing.
+Additionally, we made an error with the loss function used in our neural nets.
+Upon reflection, we would have used Sparse Cross Entropy for all of our neural nets because binary cross entropy is used for the classification of only 2 classes, while sparse cross entropy better accounts for multiple classification.
+By using real data, our team was excited to develop a model that mimicked real world application of CNNs and image classification,: and we are excited to pursue the various tools currently unknown to us.
+Many of us did not realize how complex image classification is and left the project with a more nuanced understanding of image classification using CNNs.

 ## Collaboration Section

-Yuan Zhai - Main designer of the NN models.
+Yuan Zhai - Main designer of the CNN models.
 Majority writer of the code past the Data exploration stage.

 Zachary Hom - Data exploration, Wrote code for alternative method of image augmentation, ReadMe co-editor/writer.